 Walking the streets with small children was dangerous due to temptation.
 People made small dolls out of straw and affixed small coins to them and then tossed them into the street to be trampled upon by the animals and passers-by.
 They believed that the doll contained the troubles and bad luck of the household and if someone should pick up the doll, then the troubles would follow them back to their own homes.

 Small children, out of their innocent curiosity, were more likely to pick up the dolls, especially when they noticed the money on them, and would bring them home.
-Imagine the evil that befell the poor child when their mother realized what they had brought within their home.
+Imagine the evil that befell the poor child when their mother realized what they had brought into their home.
 Perhaps this is why many Koreans to this day believe that found money should be spent before going home.

 And that was just the beginning of the superstitions.
-As the evening wore on people gathered near the bridges of the city as they believed that if you crossed the bridge once for every year of your age, then you would have no pains in your feet and legs during the coming year.
+As the evening wore on people gathered near the bridges of the city as they believed that if you crossed the bridge once for every year of your age, then you would have no pains in your feet and legs during the coming Korean Lunar new year.

 Small stands that sold various nuts were set up near these bridges.
 People would crack the nuts and chew them as prevention for boils and sores – a belief that still persists to this day.
 Even the dogs were involved.
-They were not fed that day in the belief that the flies would not pester them so much in the summer time.
+They were not fed that day in the belief that the flies would not pester them so much in the summertime.